ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 JSON-stat includes places for metadata like long-form names, data source, release date, element-by-element status information, and units.
 It also lets you naturally package multiple data sets in the same bundle.
-These features help make JSON-stat attractive to national offices of statistics.
+These features help make JSON-stat attractive to people who are serious about their statistics.

 -----